-We also make use of two technical advances from the perspective of statistical methods, the first related to the \emph{physically-correlated} $D$, $v$, and $v/D$ samples, the second related to \emph{forced-identifiability} free spline knots.
+Two technical advances, from the perspective of statistical methods, are also worth highlighting, the first related to the \emph{physically-correlated} $D$, $v$, and $v/D$ samples, the second to \emph{forced-identifiability} free spline knots.
 The former technique, described in Appendix~\ref{app:triple_priors}, offers a simple way to obtain samples of $D$ and $v$ such that their ratio, $v/D$, is also constrained by a reasonable prior.
-This avoids, for example, simultaneous sampling of values such as $D=0.1$~\si{m^2/s} and $v=-10$~\si{m/s}, which are both individually physical, but have a ratio $v/D=-10/0.1=100$~\si{m^{-1}} that is unlikely to be realistic in the core plasma.
+This avoids, for example, simultaneous sampling of values such as $D=0.1$~\si{m^2/s} and $v=10$~\si{m/s}, which are both individually physical, but have a ratio $v/D=10/0.1=100$~\si{m^{-1}} that is unlikely to be realistic in the core plasma.
 The adopted method to prevent the exploration of unphysical parameter space is effectively to sample $D$ and $v$ in the complex plane, such that both the amplitude of $D$ and $v$ as well as the \emph{phase} between them can be constrained with only 2 free parameters per location.

 The second technique mentioned above is related to the desire to allow spline knots in $D$ and $v$ profiles to freely explore the entire radial profile, in order to find the locations where they can best allow an appropriate representation of experimental observations while avoiding over-parametrization.
 Previous work by Chilenski~\cite{Chilenski2017ExperimentalSimulations} observed that allowing spline knots to be completely free runs into the problem of knots swapping places, leading to \emph{unidentifiable} posterior distributions.
 The solution adopted here is to sample free knots from a unit hyper-triangle which statistically enforces the order of sampled knots.
 This effectively corresponds to non-separable Bayesian priors for different knots, making use of the \emph{symmetry} in sampling different knots.
 Details are provided in Appendix~\ref{app:knots}.